artur-ciocanu/launch.en/help/extension-reference/web/aem-asset-insights/aem-asset-insights.md

 These reports must be enabled using the Analytics Administrator (select **[!UICONTROL Analytics] > [!UICONTROL Admin] > [!UICONTROL Report Suites] > `<report suite>` > [!UICONTROL Edit Settings] > [!UICONTROL AEM] > [!UICONTROL AEM Assets Reporting]**) before they can be populated using this extension.

-The "*Adobe Analytics*" extension for Adobe Experience Platform Launch must be installed into the same Platform Launch Web Property.
+The "*Adobe Analytics*" tags extension for Adobe Experience Platform must be installed into the same tags Web Property.

 ### Adobe Experience Manager (AEM)